A lot or a little?

 What's the story?

 Based on the sampling of tracks available on YouTube, Lovato's album doesn't live up to much of the hype.
 The tracks currently available sound like karaoke at a slumber party, with nasally singing and a lot of overly-dramatic breathy vocals.
-This is most pronounced on the emotionally-charged songs, such as "Stronger" and "Open" -- Lovato would fare much better if she stuck to up-tempo rock-pop dance party songs.
+This is most pronounced on the emotionally-charged songs, such as "Stronger" and "Open" -- Lovato would fare much better if they stuck to up-tempo rock-pop dance party songs.

 Is it any good?

 Families can talk about how Disney can help someone become a star.
 Lovato acted on a Disney Channel series and is starring with the uber-popular Jonas Brothers in the Disney Channel movie Camp Rock.
-Now she has an album set to come out in the summer.
+Now they have an album set to come out in the summer.
 Do you think Disney has a marketing plan to slowly introduce a performer to the public?
 Are young audiences more receptive to a musical artist that they know from TV?
-Several of Lovato's songs were "leaked" onto YouTube and Lovato and her friend regularly post home videos on the site.
+Several of Lovato's songs were "leaked" onto YouTube and Lovato and their friend regularly post home videos on the site.
 How has YouTube become influential in promoting an artist?

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.